Yuval911/BouncingGame/README.md

   <li><b>Bouncing Beetles:</b> With beetles bouncing on the screen, the goal of this game is to crush all the beetles before they reproduce. </li>
 </ul>

-Requirements: .NET Framework v4.0 or later.

-This Project is built on Windows Forms.
+This Project is built on Windows Forms (C#).
 Tasks Parallel Library is being used to implement asynchronous behavior.

 ![bg](https://user-images.githubusercontent.com/45973605/80521752-3aa0c000-8994-11ea-8b54-19acde12b85f.png)